michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

 4. Open up the N-Panel (Hit the 'N' key)
 5. Select the `Genshin` tab
 6. Click the `Run Entire Setup` button
+    * Outlines are supported for Blender Version >= 3.3 (you can either disable the outline-related components or use the Basic Setup instead)
 7. Select the folder with the character model and textures (lightmaps, diffuses, etc.)
 8. Select the root/base folder with Festivity's Shaders
     * **This only needs to be done the first time you run this tool.** This is because the filepath gets cached for future usage (click the clear cache button if you want to reset this value).